SinglePages/NeuralNetworks/Sections/05-MultiLayerNetworks.m4.md

 <!-- - mlp
 - deep networks -->

 Below is our first neural network.
-We'll start by using this diagram to state our terminology and conventions.
+We'll start by using this diagram to formulate terminology and conventions.

 ![A two-layer neural network.](img/2LayerNetwork.svg)